flyteorg/flyte/rsts/deployment/configuration/performance.rst

          max_parallelism=30,
        )

 #.
 Specify for an execution.
-For any specific execution the max-parallelism can be overriden.
+For any specific execution the max-parallelism can be overridden.
 This can be done using flytectl (and soon flyteconsole).
 Refer to :std:ref:`flyteCtl docs <flytectl:flytectl_create_execution>`

 Scaling out FlyteAdmin
 =======================
 FlyteAdmin is a stateless service.
 Often time before needing to scale FlyteAdmin, you need to scale the backing database.
-Check out the FlyteAdmin Dashboard to see signs of latency degredation and increase the size of backing postgres instance.
+Check out the FlyteAdmin Dashboard to see signs of latency degradation and increase the size of backing postgres instance.
 FlyteAdmin is a stateless service and its replicas (in the kubernetes deployment) can be simply increased to allow higher throughput.

 Scaling out Datacatalog
 ========================
 Datacatalog is a stateless service.
 Often time before needing to scale Datacatalog, you need to scale the backing database.
-Check out the Datacatalog Dashboard to see signs of latency degredation and increase the size of backing postgres instance.
+Check out the Datacatalog Dashboard to see signs of latency degradation and increase the size of backing postgres instance.
 Datacatalog is a stateless service and its replicas (in the kubernetes deployment) can be simply increased to allow higher throughput.

 Scaling out FlytePropeller